Planning permission for an eco-building project

 Approval for alternative building methods

 The location of your building plot can determine your ability to choose the method for building or extending a house.
 If your site is in a Conservation Area, National Park or Area of Outstanding Natural Beauty, you might be restricted to building in the local vernacular.
-You might have to use stone or brick external walls and have a particular roof finish to satisify these restrictions.
+You might have to use stone or brick external walls and have a particular roof finish to satisfy these restrictions.

-In some areas this may be an advantage if you want to build with natural materials.
-For example, in Devon there are a lot of traditional cob buildings (a form of vernacular earth & straw building), as well as some beautiful new ones.
+In some areas, this may be an advantage if you want to build with natural materials.
+For example, in Devon, there are a lot of traditional cob buildings (a form of vernacular earth & straw building), as well as some beautiful new ones.
 A timber building may fit well with the traditional style in many places as well.

-If your council has a Sustainability Plan this may be of help in gaining permission for a sustainable, environmentally friendly building.
+If your council has a Sustainability Plan, this may be of help in gaining permission for a sustainable, environmentally friendly building.
 Vernacular building styles are often environmentally friendly in terms of building materials (using lime mortar rather than cement, for example), but it can be more difficult to obtain permission to install measures such as solar panels, high-efficiency glazing, or external wall insulation if your building is in a conservation area or listed.

 It may help to find examples of similar buildings in your area (or even similar places elsewhere in the UK) and talk to the owners about how they gained permission for their project and any problems they had to overcome.